rbturnbull/orthoflow/docs/workflow_dev.md

 ![](diagram.png)

+## User input

+Brain dump of what we need for the user to provide other than a directory with data files.
+Definitely incomplete so please add your thoughts.
+- flow control
+    - use SC-OG only, SNAP-OG only, or both combined
+    - type of ortholog detection, with checks for adequate input (i.e. reference database for fishing)
+    - run trees from AA or NT, I suggest not allowing both for the same run as that also affects other settings (e.g. model types)
+    - whole series of alignment filtering options
+- program settings
+    - IQtree: model (with option to carry out model selection): could use IQtree model definition syntax
+    - IQtree: type of branch support

 ## Data intake module

 Must work from `input_sources.csv` file to determine which type of input the different input files represent.
 It produces two files for each taxon, one with CDS and one with protein sequences (translated from CDS based on genetic code).